sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Architecture](https://cloud.google.com/solutions/devops/devops-tech-architecture)*

-To make sure **the team is empowered** to make the tool and technology decisions, the following are recommendations for teams to work on the best tools at work:
+The following excerpt from the [DORA DevOps capabilities guides](https://cloud.google.com/solutions/devops/capabilities) provides recommendations to make sure **the team is empowered** to make tool and technology decisions:

+>- **Periodically assess the tech stack**.
-- **Team members discuss current tools**.
-During assessments, encourage team members to critically evaluate the efficiency of the current tools with their current workload.
+  During assessments, encourage team members to critically evaluate how well the current tools address requirements.
+  Additionally, during these reviews, discuss issues with the existing tools and potential new tool experimentation can be discussed and planned.
-- **Proactively investigate new tools for new projects**.
-Members of the teams can experiment and propose new tools to determine whether those tools can complement in the daily work.
+>- **Proactively investigate new tools for new projects**.
+  Have members of the teams think about and experiment with new tools to determine whether those tools are worth supporting.
   Try implementing a key piece of the new system using both existing and proposed technologies to see whether the expected benefits materialize.
-Make sure to have an understand of the cost, licensing, support and infrastructure to support the tools.
+  When you select technologies, have a good understanding of the costs associated with the technology.
+These might include licensing, support, and the infrastructure required to run the tools.
+You might also need to hire more people to help with adopting and maintaining the technology.
-- **Schedule time to experiment with new tools**.
-Hold sessions (such as hackathons) where teams can play around with new projects and new technologies.
+>- **Schedule time to experiment with new tools**.
+  Periodically, hold sessions (such as hackathons) where teams can play around with new projects and new technologies.
   Not all tools will be kept as a result of these experiments.
-This will help explore with new technologies to identify the benefits and complexities in the long-term
+  But the important point is that you're easing these new technologies into your stack or decide they aren't appropriate.
-- **Hold regular presentations to discuss new tools**.
-Host organized meetings (such as lunch meetings) where new tech is presented and discussed.
-Informal meetings can also be made where one person does a presentation about a project they are working on in a new tech, or something they are investigating.
-These presentations are not limited.
-They can be within your team members, other people in the organization and outside the organization.
+ >- **Hold regular presentations to discuss new tools**.
+  Sponsor organized meetings (such as lunch meetings) where new tech is presented and discussed.
+  They can be informal meetings where one person does a presentation about a project they are working on in a new tech, or something they are investigating.
+  Informal meetings like these are a good way for the group to talk about new technologies and stay up to date.
+  A good approach is to rotate the presentations, with team members taking turns presenting Or you can invite people from other teams or someone from outside of the company to present.
+  Including people from outside the organization can be particularly helpful, because if they have experience with a tool, they can discuss hidden costs and complexities that will only be apparent after longer-term use.

 *Learn more about [Empowering teams to choose tools](https://cloud.google.com/solutions/devops/devops-tech-teams-empowered-to-choose-tools)*